-There’s plenty to take care of both inside and outside – so use this handy checklist to make sure you get everything done.
+There’s plenty to take care of inside and outside – so use this handy checklist to ensure you get everything done.

 The outside of your home will have borne the brunt of winter’s bad weather, so a good task to start with is to do an initial check around the outside of your home to take stock of any major issues that need addressing.
 Make a list of urgent tasks, such as repairing any major damage to the exterior of your home, then begin to work through more specific jobs.

 Take it from the top (literally) by inspecting your roof and gutters.
 If you’re using a ladder, make sure it’s steady and safe, then do a thorough check of the roof.
 Look for any missing or damaged shingles and repair, refit or replace them as necessary, and check for any algae or moss that’s started to grow.

 Algae is generally only an aesthetic problem, but moss can begin to cause damage as it grows by lifting or displacing shingles, so this should be taken care of quickly.
 Don’t use heavy scrubbing or a pressure washer as this may cause further damage; instead, pick out as much of the moss by hand as possible, then use a water and bleach mixture to remove the rest.

 While you’re up there, check your gutters and drainpipes too.
 Get rid of any leaves, twigs, or other debris so that they aren’t clogged, and make sure they’re all firmly attached.
 If you find any leaks, holes, or other damage, repair or replace them as necessary.

 Inspect your decking, fences, rails, outdoor furniture, and any other wood